azat-co/practicalnode/chapter16/chapter16.md

 ----------
 # Serverless Node with AWS Lambda

 Servers are fun until they are not.
+Imagine that you run a few Node services that are important but used sporadically.
+Maybe you have REST APIs to access and perform CRUD on tables in your noSQL DynamoDB database.
+You spend money on six large AWS EC2 instances, but you need them only infrequently.
+It'll be more cost effective to use the serverless architecture with AWS (Amazon Web Services) Lambda then EC2.

-You are running a news agency which has high peaks of traffic but they happen sporadically (infrequently).
-It'll be more cost effective to set up a REST API using Lambda to access and perform CRUD on tables in your noSQL DynamoDB database.
-Lambdas are charged only when they are working unlike EC2 instances which are charged for always, as long as they are running.
-This way with Lambda, your company will pay only for peaks and in other times when there's 0 traffic, it won't be charged at all!
-Stales news get almost no traffic.
+Unlike EC2, AWS Lambda doesn't have to run all the time.
+This way with Lambda, your company will pay only for actual use (compute) time.
+In other times when there's 0 traffic, it won't be charged at all!
+Big saving.

-Also, your last IT Ops person is leaving to work for an hot Artificial Intelligence Big Data Augmented Reality ICO-funded startup.
+Imagine also that your last IT Ops person is leaving to work for a hot Artificial Intelligence Big Data Augmented Reality ICO-funded startup.
 Your company can't hire a replacement.
-Luckily you read this book and know that Lambda will require almost no maintenance since they are managed app environment.
+Luckily, you read this book and docs, and you know that Lambda stack will require almost no maintenance because AWS manages its app environment.
 You can do everything yourself.
-The system quality might be even better than your IT Ops person did (AWS hires lots of good experts who will work on your Lambda infrastructure).
-All the patches, security and scaling is taken care off by AWS experts!
+The system quality might be even better than your IT Ops person could have achieved.
+AWS hires lots of good experts who will work on your Lambda infrastructure.
+All the patches, security, and scaling is taken care off by the AWS experts!

-Let's learn how to get started with Lambda by building a REST API for any database tables not just one.
-As an example, you'll be using and working with messages but clients can work with any table by sending a different query or payload.
+Let's learn how to get started with Lambda by building a REST API for any database table, not just one.
+As an example, you'll be using and working with messages, but clients can work with any table by sending a different query or payload.
 Later, you'll be able to create auth and validate request and response in API Gateway (not covered in this lab).
-You are going to use three Amazon Web Services (AWS) services which we will cover in this chapter:
+You are going to use three AWS services, which I will cover in this chapter:

 * DynamoDB
 * Lambda
 * API Gateway

-This chapter's project is to learn serverless.
-It involves creation a lambda CRUD microservice to save data in DB (AWS DynamoDB).
+This chapter's project is deployed into the cloud AWS Lambda CRUD HTTP API microservice to save data in AWS DynamoDB (key value store).
+The API Gateway is exposing the HTTP interface.
+The API code is easy to implement, but the serverless setup (AWS Lambda and API Gateway) is hard.
 This project is broken down into digestible easy subtasks:

 1. Creating a DynamoDB table
-1. Creating an IAM role to access DynamoDB
+2. Creating an IAM role to access DynamoDB
-1. Creating a AWS Lambda resource
+3. Creating an AWS Lambda resource
-1. Creating a API Gateway resource
+4. Creating an API Gateway resource
-1. Testing the RESTful API Microservice
+5. Testing the RESTful API microservice
-1. Cleaning up
+6. Cleaning up

 Let's get started with the database.

-## 1. Creating a DynamoDB Table
+## Creating a DynamoDB Table

 The name of the table in these examples is `messages`.
 Feel free to modify it in the command options as you wish.
-The key name is `id` and the type is string (`S`)
+The key name is `id`, and the type is string (`S`):

 ```sh
 aws dynamodb create-table --table-name messages \